My Logo Design Process: How to Design a Logo in Three Phases

 Discover business opportunities during the discovery session.

 You need to know which brands your client admires within the same field of business.
-You also need to know which brands are top of mind for them when they think of brands in general.
+You also need to know which brands are at the top of their minds when they think of brands in general.
 Find out which logos they like and why.
 Make sure this conversation considers their business goals and what their customer base expects from them.
 Which typefaces, colours, and icons resonate with their core audience and field of business?
 Your interview questions should help to guide you to the core of their business goals, not just their preferred design style.

 The Importance of Goal-Oriented Discovery